-No fence, wall, structure or planting shall be erected, established or maintained on any corner lot which will obstruct the view of a driver of a vehicle approaching the intersection, excepting that shade trees shall be permitted where all branches are not less than eight (8) feet above the road level.
+No fence, wall, structure, or planting shall be erected, established or maintained on any corner lot which will obstruct the view of a driver of a vehicle approaching the intersection, excepting that shade trees shall be permitted where all branches are not less than eight (8) feet above the road level.
 Such unobstructed corner shall mean a triangular area formed by the street property lines and a line connecting them at points twenty-five (25) feet from the intersection of the street lines or in the case of a rounded property corner from the intersection of the street property lines extended.
 This shall not prohibit the establishment of shrubbery thirty (30) inches or less in height.

 Section 5.16.
-FILLING OPERATIONS.
+FILLING OPERATIONS

 From and after the effective date of this Ordinance, it shall be unlawful for any person, firm, corporation, partnership, or other organization or entity to use land for filling with materials of any kind without approval of the Township Board and subject to requirements as may be appropriate.

 Section 5.17.
+ANIMALS

-ANIMALS.
-No livestock shall be kept or maintained in any residential zoning district (R, LR, and M) on parcels of land located within a proprietary or assessor’s plat or on parcels of less than five (5) acres in area, except that for each dwelling unit the occupant may keep for their personal use domestic pets provided they are not kept or used for commercial or breeding purposes and do not constitute a kennel.
+No livestock shall be kept or maintained in any residential zoning district (R, LR, and M) on parcels of land classified as Category 3 or Category 4 sites by the Generally Accepted Agricultural and Management Practices (GAAMPs) for Site Selection and Odor Control for New and Expanding Livestock Facilities determined by the Michigan Commission of Agriculture and Rural Development.
+Domestic pets are allowed provided they are not kept or used for commercial or breeding purposes and do not constitute a kennel.

 Section 5.18.
+OUTDOOR STORAGE OF RECREATIONAL VEHICLES

-OUTDOOR STORAGE IN RESIDENTIAL (R) DISTRICT.
-The outdoor storage or parking of recreational vehicles such as an airplane, antique or racing automobile, boat, float, raft, trailer, camping or travel trailer, motorized home, demountable travel equipment of the type adaptable to light duty trucks, and other equipment or vehicles of a similar nature, shall be prohibited for a period greater than forty-eight (48) hours in the Residential (R) district, except where expressly permitted by other provisions of this Ordinance, unless the following minimum conditions are met:
+The outdoor storage or parking of recreational vehicles such as an airplane, antique or racing automobile, boat, float, raft, trailer, camping or travel trailer, motorized home, demountable travel equipment of the type adaptable to light duty trucks, and other equipment or vehicles of a similar nature, may be allowed in any zoning district for up to forty-eight (48) hours.
+Outdoor storage of recreational vehicles for more than forty-eight (48) hours may be allowed in the Residential and Lake Residential zoning districts if the following regulations by zoning district are met:

+Residential District (R): Recreational vehicle storage is permitted in the Residential District subject to the following regulations:

+All such vehicles or equipment shall be placed in side or rear yards, i.e. behind the front face of the principal building.

+Storage shall be limited to a lot or parcel of land upon which is located an inhabited dwelling unit and the vehicle or equipment is owned by the occupant.

+Travel trailers and other vehicles or equipment intended or adaptable for sleeping purposes shall remain unoccupied and shall not be connected to sanitary sewer facilities, or have a fixed connection to electricity, water or gas.